Joanne1980/Name-the-animal/README.md

 ## Reflection on Development Process

 ### Successes
-Great teamwork that played to each others strengths.
+Worked as a team using each others strengths.
 Collaborated well during the ideation phase and were able to start devoping relatively quickly with a clear plan of what we wanted to achieve.
-Any issues faced were solved as a group and helped us learn.
+Issues faced  helped us learn.

 ### Challenges
 The team faced some merge conflicts when we started coding.
 This was a great learning opportunity on how to resolve the conflict in gitpod without overwriting each others work.
-The need for clear communication and ownership of tasks was the take-away.
-Having a more detailed breakdown of tasks in our project board with the team member assigned to each should help avoid future conflicts.
+Communication was a challenge and not always knowing everyone was working in the code.

 ### Final Thoughts
-Provide any additional insights gained during the project and thoughts on the overall process.
+Following conflicts of code and duplication of effort it highlighted how important clear communication and ownership of tasks is when coding collaboratively.
+Going forward into another hackathon a more detailed breakdown of tasks on the project board and clear ownership of tasks should help avoid conflicts.
+Writing out use cases in pseudo code and breaking down into programmable features as a group before going off to code would have resulted in a better distribution of code effort.

 ## Credits